-The investment portfolio as at 30 June 2011 has a mixture of both mature and new investments, with 36% of the investment portfolio expected to finalise over the next 12 months (2010: 37%).
+The investment portfolio as at 30 June 2012 has a mixture of both mature and new investments, with 48% of the investment portfolio expected to finalise over the next 12 months (2011: 36%).
 IMF is focused on replacing and growing the investment portfolio within its conservative investment protocols.
+During the course of the year IMF again received numerous requests for litigation funding from outside Australia.